Know Your Rights

 At Gardner Employment Law we know the critical details within the Rescue Plan that can help you right now.
 For example, if you’ve been laid off and given a severance agreement, we can counsel you on what your employer can and can’t do in situations related to the coronavirus.

 Regardless of your employment status, this statute may affect you.
 If you think you might have a legal issue, we can help.
 Contact us for guidance.

 Understand the Laws, Then Benefit from Them

 Employers who choose tax credits are obligated to provide paid sick leave if needed due to the coronavirus.
 This is explained in our blog What’s Inside the New American Rescue Plan.

 More Resources regarding Coronavirus Laws

-Gardner Employment Law can help you understand and take action on all aspects of the new laws as they relate to employee rights and protections.
+Gardner Employment Law can help you understand and take action on all aspects of the COVID laws as they relate to employee rights and protections.